tfrench/example-agents-project/README.md

 ## Architecture

-We setup the application with in a service architecture that is highly-available, scalable, and robust.
+The application follows a standard service architecture that is (on the way to being) setup to be highly-available and scalable.
+At the core is a FastAPI server that handles the API requests from Slack and orchestrates the agent.
+We use PostgreSQL as the main persistent store and Redis as a cache.
+The agent state is checkpointed and stored in PostgreSQL (across restarts or workers).
 We use nginx as a load balancer, and uvicorn as a production-ready server configured with two workers.
-We use postgres as the main database and redis as a cache.
-The agent state is checkpointed in PostgreSQL (across restarts or workers).
-The services are containerised and run in Docker Compose.
+For deployment, the services are containerised and run in Docker Compose.

 - **Load Balancer**: Nginx to distribute traffic and improve reliability (although only a single API instance is running in the compose file).
 - **FastAPI Server**: Running with two replicas of uvicorn workers for handling API requests.
 Written using asynchronous code high performance and throughput.
 - **PostgreSQL Database**: Stores persistent data related to users tokens and agent sessions.
 - **Redis Cache**: Caches event IDs and tokens to improve performance and reduce load on backend and database.
 - **Slack App**: Configured to receive Slack events and send messages.
-- **Google Web App**: Configured with OAuth configuration to authenticate users for Gmail APIs.
+- **Google Web App**: Configured with OAuth permissions and scopes to authenticate users for Gmail APIs.

 ---